james-hu/sf-streaming-sns-bridge/README.md

 still be once per hour.
 However, if the message comes at a frequency of 1/second, setting `replayIdStoreDelay` to 60000 milliseconds would result in roughly 1 DynamoDB write per minute.

+## Manually modifying the checkpoint

+Sometimes you may want to manually modify the Replay ID checkpoint.
+For example you may want to rewind or fast forward to a specific Replay ID.

+In such case, if you don't want to stop the whole bridge, you need to follow these steps:

+1. Remove the channel from the configuration
+2. Do a `/reload` so that you will be able to persist your desired checkpoint configuration
+2. Delete or modify the checkpoint information in the DynamoDB table
+3. Add the channel back in the configuration
+4. Do a `/reload` again so that the channel will start again with your new checkpoint configuration

+You can't just modify the checkpoint in DynamoDB table and then do a `/reload` because current checkpoint in memory would be updated into the DynamoDB table during `/reload` thus would override your modification.

 ## How to run it

 To run it locally for demo purpose, you can do this: